abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 }
 ```

 > In addition to the read-only repository interfaces, ABP Framework introduces the `IRepository.DisableTracking()` and `IRepository.EnableTracking()` extension methods to allow developers to disable/enable entity tracking by these methods manually.
-If you don't want to use the read-only repositories, you can use these methods to enable or disable the change tracker controlly.
+If you don't want to use the read-only repositories, you can use these methods to enable or disable the change tracker controlled.
 You can check this issue to learn more: [https://github.com/abpframework/abp/issues/17487](https://github.com/abpframework/abp/issues/17487).

 ### Account Module: Set Username After Social/External Login

-Prior to this version, when you register with your social accounts in the first time, your email address was becoming your username and it was shown everywhere in the application.
+Prior to this version, when you registered with your social accounts for the first time, your email address was becoming your username and it was shown everywhere in the application.
 Therefore, you would need to update your username later on and this is not a good user experience.

-Thus, in this version, we have enhanced this flow and now, when you register as an external user in the first time, a username and email address shown you in a form for you to revise and update if you want, before login into the application.
+Thus, in this version, we have enhanced this flow, and now, when you register as an external user for the first time, a username and email address are shown you in a form for you to revise and update if you want, before logging into the application.
 Thanks to that, after the social registration you would not need to update your username and email address.
-This is also good at the point of GDPR regulations because your email address will not be shown as username and will not exposed, unless you make it so :)
+This is also good at the point of GDPR regulations because your email address will not be shown as a username and will not exposed.

 ![](account-module-register.png)